 Physical literacy is basically ones ability to move or complete actions such as balancing or running etc. So if someone is very able in swimming for example, it can be said that they are highly physically literate in that skill.

-Being unable to practise developing skills or learn new ones during lockdown has lead this decline in physical literacy.
-This has resulted in children that are less confident in themselves, sometimes months of practise at a sport or skill being washed away, and perhaps worst of all in babies.
+Being unable to practise developing skills or learn new ones during lockdown has lead to a noticeable decline in physical literacy amongst children.
+This has resulted in children that are less confident in themselves, with sometimes months of practise at a sport or skill being washed away.
+Most worryingly though is that this effect is perhaps worst of all in babies.
 Without access to baby groups and classes for toddlers or younger children, there have been sharp rises in infants missing key milestones in their first 1001 days.

 “With a growing body of evidence, we now know that many children are being harmed by the secondary impact of the pandemic…”Alison Morton, Deputy Executive Director at the Institute of Health Visiting – Survey Confirms Babies and Young Children have been Forgotten and Failed in the Nation’s Pandemic Response

-The first 1001 days are a proven key developmental time for babies, in fact this period is arguably the most intense developmental period of our lives.
-The Institute of Health Visitors has been very vocal in its concerns over the lack of government support for infants in their covid plans.
-In fact the institute has outright called out the fact that babies and young children have been forgotten and failed in the nation’s pandemic response, leading to ongoing problems for these children in their future lives.
+The first 1001 days are a proven key developmental time for babies, in fact, this period is arguably the most intense developmental period of our lives.
+The Institute of Health Visiting has been very vocal in its concerns over the lack of government support for infants in their covid plans.
+In fact, the institute has specifically called out the fact that babies and young children have been forgotten and failed in the nation’s pandemic response, leading to ongoing problems for these children in their future lives.